SLVGITHUB/QWEN3_TTS_DVA/README.md

 ## 📄 License

-This project is distributed under the MIT license.
-See [LICENSE](LICENSE) for details.
+This project is distributed under the Apache 2.0. license.

 ---